Acceptance of Transfer Credit

 Satisfying USG Legislative requirements with Transfer Courses

-- Students transferring to EGSC from another USG institution may satisfy both requirements by completing the equivalents of POLS 1101 & HIST 2111 or HIST 2112 or the legislative requirements in accordance with their previously attended USG institution.
+- Students transferring to EGSC from a USG or TCSG Institution may satisfy both requirements by having completed the equivalents of POLS 1101 & HIST 2111 or HIST 2112 or by completting the legislative requirements in accordance with their previously attended institution.

 - Legislative requirements cannot be satisfied by exam credit.
 Students who have received “K” credit will still need to take the appropriate courses to satisfy these requirements.